COVID-19 Vaccines and T1D: Answering Your Questions

 Is it safe for elderly people with T1D to get vaccinated?

-The Pfizer vaccine, currently being offered to aged care residents, is safe to use for elderly people with T1D.
-In clinical trials, the Pfizer vaccine was tested in people up to age 90, including some with diabetes.
-Millions of people in aged care facilities overseas have already received the Pfizer vaccine.
+The vaccines are safe to use for elderly people with T1D.
+In clinical trials, the vaccines were tested in people up to age 90, including some with diabetes.
+Millions of people in aged care facilities overseas have already been vaccinated.

 For frail older people, or those aged over 85, the benefits and risks of vaccination should be discussed with a healthcare professional.
 The Department of Health has information on decision making here.